Purpose of processing personal information

 Processing personal information allows us to provide our services and fulfil our legal responsibilities, such as collecting Council Tax, paying benefits and grants, planning services and enforcement, licensing, trading standards and food safety.

-On occasions, we may keep your personal information within the Council's archives for evidential and historical reasons, or use it for research and statistical purposes.
+On occasions, we may keep your personal information within the Council's archives for evidential and historical reasons, or use it for research, audit and statistical purposes.

 It will sometimes be necessary to process personal information to protect individuals from harm or injury, to prevent and detect crime, to comply with legal orders, and to provide information in accordance with a person's rights.

 The Council will only process your personal information when it is lawful to do so.